R3KT69/Cuber/README.md

 # Cuber
-A integer based power cuber.
+An integer based power cuber.
 Fastest way to cube a number ever again.